samuel-lucas6/draft-lucas-generalised-committing-aead/draft-lucas-generalised-committing-aead.md

 ChaCha20 and Poly1305 were designed by Daniel J. Bernstein.

-BLAKE2 was designed by Jean-Philippe Aumasson, Luca Henzen, Willi Meier, and Raphael C.-W. Phan.
+BLAKE2 was designed by Jean-Philippe Aumasson, Samuel Neves, Zooko Wilcox-O'Hearn, and Christian Winnerlein.

 HMAC was designed by Mihir Bellare, Ran Canetti, and Hugo Krawczyk.